 In this how-to tutorial Tyler shows you how easy it is to take your stock Sportster's cockpit and turn it into something exciting and custom.
 Changing out your motorcycle handlebars can drastically change the look, feel, and handling of your motorcycle and are extremely easy to change out.
 Tyler walks you through the step by step disassembly of a 1994 Harley-Davidson 1200 Sportster stock handlebar and control set up.
 Then walks you through how easily it is to install a new set of our Narrow Rabbit Ears handlebars and the capabilities of keeping your stock controls.
+You can always check our basic tips and info about motorcycle handle bars here if you feel like you forget something.

 Check out the Lowbrow Customs YouTube channel to check out all of our videos.
 We spend a lot of time and effort creating motorcycle how-to videos, product reviews and event coverage for your enjoyment, please let us know what you think.
 Click here to subscribe to the Lowbrow Customs YouTube channel and stay in the know!